-With its freshwater beaches, sprawling vineyards and breathtaking views of Lake Michigan, Traverse City, MI, is one of the country's most popular summer tourism destinations.
+With its freshwater beaches, sprawling vineyards and breathtaking views of Lake Michigan, Traverse City, MI, is one of the country's most popular summer tourism destinations (and it's no surprise it was named the Best Small Town in America 2016).
 But this town proves year-round why it's one of the best in America, and why tourists have a bevy of reasons to move to the Wolverine State.

 1. Traverse City's Great Outdoors

 For one thing, Traverse City offers residents plenty of places to play and enjoy a healthy, active lifestyle.
 The Sleeping Bear Dunes National Lakeshore, for example, offers a breathtaking symphony of water, sky and towering sand dunes on the Lake Michigan shoreline.
 Without a doubt, Sleeping Bear is one of the country's most beautiful landscapes with its 64-mile curve of beaches, coves, islands and hills along the west coast of the Leelanau Peninsula.
 The dunes offer a host of activities for families – from biking along the Sleeping Bear Heritage Trail, hiking up and down the sand dunes along the Cottonwood Trail or walking/jogging the Traverse Area Recreational Trail, a 10-mile paved, non-motorized trail that runs from one end of Traverse City to the other past beaches and railyards, neighborhoods, forests and wetlands.

 Traverse City boasts a network of paved trails that provide year-round recreational access.
 Locals are also privy to some of the best out-of-the-way beaches, such as Haserot Beach or the beaches at Traverse City State Park.